Commands

 neut clean

-neut clean removes the cache files in the current module's build directory.
+neut clean removes the cache files in the current module's cache directory.

 More specifically, this command removes the following directory in the current module: